mboss37/tokenwatch/docs/README.md

 # TokenWatch CLI - User Guide 📚

-A comprehensive guide to using TokenWatch CLI for monitoring AI token usage and costs.
+A comprehensive guide to using TokenWatch CLI for monitoring OpenAI token usage and costs.

 ## Table of Contents